5 Reasons Why You Need to Exercise Immediately

 - The activity can be broken up into small sessions of 10 minutes

-The bottom line, a minimum of 150 minutes a week, is necessary for health benefits.
+Overall, a minimum of 150 minutes a week, is necessary for health benefits.
 If this seems like an overwhelming number to you, start slow and work your way up.
 If you are still not convinced that you need physical activity, here is how exercise improves your health.

 Physical activity delays death from all causes, including the leading causes of death heart disease and cancer.
 Although physical activity is a lifestyle choice, it decreases premature death risk by 33% than those who are physically inactive.
-The benefits of physical activity even occur with minimal amounts of moderate to vigorous exercise, than nothing at all.
+The benefits of physical activity even occur with minimal amounts of moderate to vigorous exercise, then nothing at all.
 Research suggests a 20-minute walk a day to reduce the risk of early death.
 So what are you waiting for?

 Physical activity can have an immediate effect on brain health right after an exercise session.
 It reduces anxiety, improves sleep, and improves cognitive function.
-Long term, physical activity increases deep sleep, reduces long-term anxiety, and reduces the risk for cognitive diseases, including dementia.
+Long-term, physical activity increases deep sleep, reduces long-term anxiety, and reduces the risk for cognitive diseases, including dementia.
 Let’s look deeper into three ways physical activity is good for your brain.

 Physical activity promotes better processing speed and memory than those who are inactive.
 Physical activity gives you more clarity in daily administrative tasks, like planning and organizing.

 I talk a lot about sleep in terms of weight loss, but it is essential to our healthy minds.
-The ability to sleep through the night is an issue many adult’s face and physical activity can help.
+The ability to sleep through the night is an issue many adults face and physical activity can help.
 More physical exercise enables you to sleep better and get to sleep faster.
 In addition, some may not know that physical activity is associated with less daytime sleepiness, reduced need for sleep aids, and improved sleep for those with sleep disorders like sleep apnea.

-Physical activity reduces symptoms of anxiety when done long term.
+Physical activity reduces symptoms of anxiety when done long-term.
 For depression, it can reduce the risk of developing the condition and reduces the symptoms for those who already have it.